-Canada Silver Cobalt Works Inc. retains a 100% interest in Castle Silver Mine Property consisting of 34 Mining Leases and 2 Mining Licenses of Occupation located in the Haultain and Nicol Townships of Ontario covering a total of 564.41 hectares.
-The Company has an additional 340 cells in the Gowganda area, together totaling approximately 7534 hectares.
-Two distinct areas have been identified as properties within the overall holdings: 1 - Castle East where the Company has identified new and significant high-grade silver vein zones.
-And 2 - Castle Silver Mine - historically the Castle No. 3 Shaft where we have an Advanced Exploration Permit to access, sample and drill underground.
+Nord Precious Metals retains a 100% interest in Castle Silver Mine Property consisting of 34 Mining Leases and 2 Mining Licenses of Occupation located in the Haultain and Nicol Townships of Ontario covering a total of 564.41 hectares.
+The Company has an additional 193 cells in the Gowganda area, together totaling approximately 6,215 hectares.
+Two distinct areas have been identified as properties within the overall holdings:

+- 1. Castle East where the Company has identified new and significant high-grade silver vein zones.
+And - Castle Silver Mine where, historically, a total of approximately 9.4 million ounces of silver and 0.3 million pounds of cobalt were produced from underground at the Castle No. 3 Shaft